 At present, the preparation of the Rural Development Plans (RDP) is of paramount importance for synergy with the WFD.
 Indeed, these RDPs will establish a financial basis for the years to come (representing up to 20% of the total CAP budget).
-Indirectly, they will define the ways in which the pressures of agricultural origin will evolve during the implementation of the 2nd WFD management plans.
+Indirectly, they will define the ways in which direct and non-point source pressures of agricultural origin will evolve during the implementation of the 2nd WFD management plans.
 It is therefore of prime importance to act now to take measures for the water and hydro-morphology of rivers.
-The participants asked the water managers to be closer to their colleagues of the agricultural sectors to: include financing measures that benefit both water and the agricultural sector but also to limit the financing of some measures that could have negative effects on the ecological quality of water bodies and thus make it even more difficult to achieve environmental objectives.
+The participants asked the water managers to be closer to their colleagues of the agricultural sectors to: include financing measures that benefit both water and the agricultural sector but also to limit the financing of some measures that could have negative effects on the ecological quality of water bodies, making it even more difficult to achieve environmental objectives.
+Special attention will be given to the implementation of article 46 of the RDR which relates to the financing of irrigation projects.